Flat Feet: Diagnosis, Treatment, Prevention, and more

 This is the most common type of flat feet and often doesn't come with any major symptoms.
 In this type of flat feet, the arch is seen to be in its natural shape when the feet is not bearing any weight.
 However, the arch disappears (falls or collapses) when the feet is bearing weight (when you stand or walk).

-People with this type of flat feet often do not require any treatment or special care except, of course, they begin to feel discomfort or pain.
+People with this type of flat feet often do not require any treatment or special care except, of course, if they begin to feel discomfort or pain.

 Rigid Flat Feet

 Both genders appear to be equally affected by flat feet.
 However, females appear to have a slightly higher occurrence rate because pregnancy and all that is associated with it can predispose them to flat feet.
-Aside from this, there appears to be no prevalence based on gender.

-Age Factor
+Age

 Like we noted earlier, children usually do not have a fully developed arch until about 6 or 7 years of age.
 Once an individual is fully matured, there’s no reason, barring some of the conditions we will be looking at shortly, why the arch shouldn’t be up and functioning perfectly.